coke/perl6-roast-data/README.md

     #?pugs skip 'No compatible multi variant found: "&is"'

 If you still can't get a test file to pass, drop by #perl6 on freenode.

+## niecza

+Niecza is in maintenance mode.
+Any tests that are not passing need a ticket opened in https://github.com/sorear/niecza/issues, and then need to be fudged with a reference to that ticket number.